csstrong94/custom_linux_drivers/README.md

-# custom linux drivers for beagleboneblack running ti-rt-linux-5.10.y
+# custom Linux Drivers for BBB on ti-rt-linux-5.10.y